-- a.
-Test results which do not positively establish the employee has engaged in prohibited conduct as described in Sections 2b, 2c, 2e or 2f of this Article shall result in no further action against the employee related to an alleged violation of those sections.
+- A. Test results which do not positively establish the employee has engaged in prohibited conduct as described in Sections 2B, 2C, 2E or 2F of this Agreement shall result in no further action against the employee related to an alleged violation of those sections.
 The employee shall be informed of such test results in writing.
 Persons who do not test positive shall not have any record of the test placed in his or her official personnel file.
 Working files may contain records of the observations which led to the reasonable suspicion testing but not records of the test itself.
-If the employee subsequently demonstrates similar behaviors, these records may be relied upon by the employer in disciplinary proceedings. - b.
-If an employee who tests positive and has not previously committed prohibited conduct specified in Sections 2b, 2c, 2e or 2f of this Article, the employee shall immediately submit to a medical evaluation by a doctor selected and paid for by the Agency.
+If the employee subsequently demonstrates similar behaviors, these records may be relied upon by the employer in disciplinary proceedings. - B. If an employee who tests positive and has not previously committed prohibited conduct specified in Sections 2B, 2C, 2E or 2F in this Agreement, the employee shall immediately submit to a medical evaluation by a doctor selected and paid for by the Agency.
 The evaluation will determine the extent of the employee's use of, and dependence on, the applicable substance(s) and, if necessary, recommend an appropriate program of treatment, including but not limited to rehabilitation and counseling to prevent future use.
 If a program of treatment is recommended by the doctor, the employee shall enroll in it immediately.
 Failure by the employee to enroll in the recommended program or to complete it successfully shall result in his or her termination from employment.
 The cost of such treatment shall be at the employee's expense except as it may be covered by insurance.
-The employee may take paid leave or leave without pay for the period of treatment.

-- c.
-The first instance of an alcohol test result of .02% to .039% shall not be considered a positive test result for alcohol for the purpose of requiring a medical evaluation by a doctor.
+The employee may take paid leave or leave without pay for the period of treatment. - C. The first instance of an alcohol test result of .02 .039 shall not be considered a positive test result for alcohol for the purpose of requiring a medical evaluation by a doctor.
 An employee may use vacation and/or sick leave benefits for this time period.
-It will, however, require that the employee be removed from duty until their next scheduled shift.
-An alcohol test result of a .04% or greater will subject the employee to all provisions of this Agreement. - d.
-If an employee who tests positive and has previously committed prohibited conduct specified in Sections 2b, 2c, 2e or 2f, and subsequently is found to have committed such prohibited conduct a second time within three (3) years, he or she shall be subject to discipline up to and including termination.
-The level of discipline imposed for subsequent instances of such prohibited conduct beyond three (3) years may be termination but shall be determined on a case-by-case basis.
+It will however, require that the employee be removed from duty until their next scheduled shift.
+An alcohol test result of .04 or greater will subject the employee to all provisions of this Agreement. - D. If an employee who tests positive and has previously committed prohibited conduct specified in Sections 2B, 2C, 2E or 2F, and subsequently is found to have committed such prohibited conduct a second time within three years, he or she shall be subject to discipline up to and including termination.
+The level of discipline imposed for subsequent instances of such prohibited conduct beyond three years may be termination but shall be determined on a case by case basis.